What is TUPE?

 The typical case of a TUPE transfer is the sale of a business to a new owner but TUPE can also apply when a service being provided by one employer is taken over by a new provider.
 This includes where services are contracted out by local authorities and others or taken back in-house.

-There are strict rules requiring employers to consult staff and their unions/elected representatives when TUPE arises.
+There are strict rules requiring employers to consult staff and their unions/elected representatives when TUPE arises and to have a TUPE consultation with them.
 A failure to follow these rules entitles staff to compensation.

 Our employment lawyers have substantial experience of advising and representing clients in this complex area of law.

-If you think TUPE may apply to you and are unclear about your rights or worried about a threatened dismissal or change to your terms, you can telephone our employment team direct on 020 7653 3222 or email us firstname.lastname@example.org.
+If you think TUPE may apply to you and are unclear about your rights or worried about a threatened dismissal or change to your terms, you can telephone us on 020 7653 3222 or email email@example.com.